Regulatory Model Numbers

 Rack Mounting the Switch

-Note: The rack mounting procedure is identical for all switches this guide covers.
+Note: The rack mounting procedure is identical for all switches covered by this guide.
 Illustrations in this chapter depict the mounting of a DCS-7010T-48 switch.

 Les procédure de montage du bâti est identique pour tous les commutateurs visés par ce guide.
 Illustrations dans ce chapitre montrent le montage d’un interrupteur de DCS-7010T-48.

 Note: Illustrations use a representative Arista switch.
-Your device may be differ in appearance.
+Your device may be different in appearance.

-To mount the switch onto a two-post rack, assemble the mounting brackets to the chassis, then attach the brackets to the rack posts.
-Two-post accessory kits include the following parts:
+To mount the switch in a rack, assemble the mounting brackets to the chassis, then attach the brackets to the rack posts.
+Rack mount accessory kits include the following parts:

 The following image displays the proper bracket placement for the rack mount.